 - Diphtheria/tetanus/pertussis (DTP)

 - Haemophilus influenzae type b (Hib)

 - Measles/mumps/rubella (MMR)

 - Poliomyelitis (IPV)

-yellow fever if traveling to certain parts of South America or Africa and meningococcal vaccine if traveling to Saudi Arabia.
+Some examples of required vaccines include yellow fever vaccine if traveling to certain parts of South America or Africa and meningococcal vaccine if traveling to Saudi Arabia.

-Other vaccines offered by our clinic protect against hepatitis A, typhoid fever, and Japanese encephalitis and are recommended based on the area to which you are traveling.
+Other vaccines offered by our clinic protect against hepatitis A, typhoid fever and Japanese encephalitis and are recommended based on the area to which you are traveling.

 What is a travel medicine specialist and why do I need to see one?

 We utilize a database called Tropimed, which helps us provide patients with a personalized travel itinerary of recommendations based on travel destination(s).

 Consultation with a travel medicine specialist often results in advantages such as: